Rida-and-Bhavika-Swag-Codes/F20BC-ANN/README.md

 7. Implement one hot encoding when using 2 output nodes
 8. Dropout Rate - rida
 9. Graphical Application
+10.Do normalization of the training data
+11.Shuffle training data
+12.

 Visualisation:
 1. Evaluate how different activation functions change accuracy